 Goodbye….

 On this Friday morning Mr. Paul walked in with his upper lip buried between both levels of teeth.
-Bottom teeth were reaching forward to nibble over the skin that fed his lip into this show of anxious display.
+Bottom teeth were reaching forward as if to nibble over the skin that fed his lip into this show of anxious display.
+He was struggling, it was apparent to the young group of students and didn’t know how to assuage his discomfort.

 “What’s wrong, Mr. Paul?”, Jasmine immediately inquired before he could even near the whiteboard that he ritually wrote on as the tiny class of what was going to be three students finished shuffling in.
-Jasmine wondered what bothered him on this day, with concern she asked again, “what is it?”
+Jasmine wondered what bothered him on this day, with concern she repeated again, “what?……….. what is it?”

 “Let me just jump right into it…. ….
 Ummm….